BlackyHawky/Clock/README.md

 * Set the alarms to a specific date;
 * Flip and shake action to dismiss/postpone alarm;
 * Turn off/postpone the alarm with the power button or volume buttons;
-* For some Snapdragon devices only, the alarm is triggered when they are switched off;
-  * Unfortunately, this feature may not work on some devices despite the presence of the _“com.qualcomm.qti.poweroffalarm”_ system app.
-See the discussion [here](https://github.com/BlackyHawky/Clock/issues/88).
 * Swipe to delete an alarm;
 * Duplicate alarms;
 * Customizable alarm title;